 THE ULTIMATE HOA GUIDE

 Love Investors and the National Homeowners Advocate Group have partnered to serve as resources when “fighting your HOA” due to unethical HOA Board members and property management.
-We would also like to stress that your situation is not necessarily about the “fight”, but more so being EMPOWERED by knowing your HOA rights in Texas.
+We would also like to stress that your situation is not necessarily about the “fight”, but more so being EMPOWERED by knowing your Texas HOA rights.
+This page will deliver useful info and resources in a manner that is clear and factual.
 Please use this page as a guide to take small action steps to fight your HOA in Texas.
 Here you will be directed to the proper agencies to report corruption or fraud.
 You’ll also have the option to receive letter templates to use for formal requests, disputes, and complaints with your HOA Board, its property manager/debt collector, attorney, or representatives.
 Love Investors, the National Homeowners Advocate Group, nor their representatives are attorneys.
 Please always seek professional legal advice as needed.
 Then get a 2nd and 3rd opinion, maybe even a 4th. 🙂

-Why was this resource page created for you?
-Catch up from the beginning here…
+Why was this resource page created for homeowners wanting to protect their rights against abusive Texas HOA’s?
+Catch up from the beginning HERE…

 - When to replace HOA board members and property management

-- Important Tips to protect your Texas HOA rights
+- CRUCIAL TIPS to protect your Texas HOA rights

-- Letter templates for correspondence with your Association
+- Letter templates for correspondence with your HOA

 When to replace Bully HOA Board Members & Corrupt Property Management?